 Cultivation A woodland soil containing leafmould is most suitable, and some light overhead shade during part of the day is appreciated.
 It is best to sow the seeds as soon as they are available in autumn, but if you get your seeds from a commercial source they will not be available until the spring.
 A few species, such as

-M. quintuplinervia may be propagated by division; others, for example M. grandis, may be increased by removing and rooting side-shoots.
+M. quintuplinervia may be propagated by division; others, for example, M. grandis, may be increased by removing and rooting side-shoots.
 Many of the species, especially those with rosettes of silvery leaves, are suited to the lower stratum of the rock garden.
 Water generously in summer but keep dry in winter.
-In general the meconopsis do better in moist conditions.
+In general, the meconopsis does better in moist conditions.